 Anthropologists and sociologists are beginning to study blockchain technologies and the communities around them in earnest.
 Some are thinking about it as decentralized political organizations and network structures, others are more interested in the social research side, coming out of a tradition of thinking about social relations of finance and payment, or looking at communities of developers and startups or government projects.

-However, crypto is a surprisingly tough field to navigate for many sociologists and anthropologists to navigate.
+However, crypto is a surprisingly tough field for many sociologists and anthropologists to navigate.
 One of the biggest problems is weighing the claims made by cryptocurrency communities they’re trying to study.

 Research remains scattered across different subdisciplines, and there’s yet to be a major conference devoted to the subject, but the preeminent anthropological association (the AAA) has held breakout sessions and lectures, and a few journals such as the Journal of Cultural Economy and Economy and Society are beginning to emerge as leading areas of blockchain and society research.
 New Media and Society is also emerging as an important journal.